orbital-state/submerge/doc/notes/init-design.md

+# Overview

+> Human involvement is crucial to be in the loop.
+There is a desire to move away from quick, boilerplate-heavy code generation towards a more transparent and editable process.

+# Dive Design Summary

 Dive Definition and Ambitions

     Dive is defined as a dynamically interactive virtual environment, a system for creating interactive environments that can be manipulated by AI agents.